 1) Create a Workspace: Creating a workspace allows you to complete it online and route it through your organization for review before submitting.

 a.
-Adobe Reader: If you decide not to apply by filling out webforms you can download individual PDF forms in Workspace so that they will appear similar to other Standard or [INSERT AGENCY NAME] forms.
+Adobe Reader: If you decide not to apply by filling out webforms you can download individual PDF forms in Workspace.
 The individual PDF forms can be downloaded and saved to your local device storage, network drive(s), or external drives, then accessed through Adobe Reader.

 NOTE: Visit the Adobe Software Compatibility page on Grants.gov to download the appropriate version of the software at: https://www.grants.gov/web/grants/applicants/adobe-software-compatibility.html

 b.
 Mandatory Fields in Forms: In the forms, you will note fields marked with an asterisk and a different background color.
 These fields are mandatory fields that must be completed to successfully submit your application.

 c.
 Complete SF-424 Fields First: The forms are designed to fill in common required fields across other forms, such as the applicant name, address, and DUNS Number.
 Once it is completed, the information will transfer to the other forms.

 3) Submit a Workspace: An application may be submitted through workspace by clicking the Sign and Submit button on the Manage Workspace page, under the Forms tab.
 Grants.gov recommends submitting your application package at least 24-48 hours prior to the close date to provide you with time to correct any potential technical issues that may disrupt the application submission.